osV22/ejpt_notes/README.md

 -  `10.54.12.255` is the `BROADCAST` address

 #### Routing
-- Default Address of `0.0.0.0` is used when the router recieves a packet whose destination is `UNKNOWN` netowrk
+- Default Address of `0.0.0.0` is used when the router recieves a packet whose destination is `UNKNOWN` network
 - Helpful Snippets:
   - `ip neighbour` (linux to get the ARP cache)
   - `arp -a` (linux + windows ARP table)